Dancesport: Physical demands

-Para Dance sport
+Para dancesport

-Previously known as Wheelchair Dance sport until it was rebranded in 2016, Para dance sport consists of couples can competing in two kinds of events: combi (one standing partner and one wheelchair partner) or duo (both dancers are in wheelchairs).
+Previously known as Wheelchair dancesport until it was rebranded in 2016, Para dancesport consists of couples can competing in two kinds of events: combi (one standing partner and one wheelchair partner) or duo (both dancers are in wheelchairs).
 Disciplines contested in Para dance sport are: standard, Latin, singles and freestyle.
 Disciplines in couples events are combi standard, combi Latin, combi freestyle, duo standard, duo Latin and duo freestyle.
 The Freestyle and singles disciplines were introduced in 2014.
 Both were contested for the first time at a World Championship in 2015 in Rome, Italy.